JosepLleal/PsychoGames/README_release.md

 #### Main functionalities:

-Arrows: Move Player (Up, Down, Right or Left)
+Left Joystick/Arrow keys: Move Player.

-Space: Shoot.
+A/Space: Shoot.
 Can be held down to shoot without spamming the key.

 ESC: Close Game (Finish the execution of the program, similar to Alt+F4)